SooLazy/Builderment/README.md

+## ALL CONTRIBUTIONS TO ORIGINAL CREATOR SAPROLORD
+## Builderment Calculator with updated Extractor Rates

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/saprolord/saprolord.github.io/edit/main/README.md) to maintain and preview the content for your website in Markdown files.